 The Mesquite Mine is designed and operated as a zero-discharge facility (closed system) with no direct discharge to surface water.
 No surface water bodies exist in the immediate vicinity of the Mesquite Mine.
-Consequently, in accordance with its Storm Water Pollution Prevention Plan, WMMI monitors stormwater following precipitation events, which generate adequate flow at two on-site sample points.
+Consequently, in accordance with its Storm Water Pollution Prevention Plan, WMMI monitors stormwater at five on-site sample points, quarterly and following precipitation events that generate adequate flow.
 WMMI submits annual reports to the RWQCB, which include WAD cyanide analytical results.
-Reports reviewed over this three-year audit cycle, indicate that WAD cyanide levels were below the analytical detection limit (<0.01 mg/L) for all samples.
+Reports reviewed over this three-year audit cycle, including a sample taken on August 26, 2014, indicate that WAD cyanide levels were below the analytical detection limit (<0.01 mg/L) for all samples.
+The 2017 annual report is not due until June 30, 2018.